MttArmstrong/testing-new-framework/README.md

-# FIXME Lesson title
+# Software Licensing

-This repository generates the corresponding lesson website from [INTERESECT](https://intersect-training.org/) repertoire of lessons.
+This repository generates the corresponding lesson website [Software Licensing](https://intersect-training.org/software-licensing/), which is part of the [INTERESECT](https://intersect-training.org/) training collection.
-The lesson format and structure is based off the [The Carpentries](https://carpentries.org/).
+The lesson format and structure are based on [The Carpentries](https://carpentries.org/).

 ## Contributing

 We welcome all contributions to improve the lesson!
-Maintainers will do their best to help you if you have any questions, concerns, or experience any difficulties along the way.
+Maintainers will do their best to help you if you have anyquestions, or concerns, or experience any difficulties along the way.

 Please see the current list of [issues][FIXME] for ideas for contributing to this repository.
 For making your contribution, we use the GitHub flow, which is